Jalna City Municipal Corporation

-Jalna Municipal Corporation (JMC) become 29th Municipal Corporation in Maharashtra and 5th in Aurangabad Division is a Local Government body of administrating Jalna City in Jalna district of Maharashtra, India. that is responsible for providing essential public services to the residents of the city of Jalna.
+Jalna City Municipal Corporation (JMC) become 29th Municipal Corporation in Maharashtra and 5th in Aurangabad Division is a Local Government body of administrating Jalna City in Jalna district of Maharashtra, India. that is responsible for providing essential public services to the residents of the city of Jalna.
 The council is composed of elected representatives who make important decisions regarding the development and management of the city.

 JMC's primary responsibilities include providing basic services such as water supply, sanitation, and waste management.
 It is also responsible for the maintenance of public spaces such as parks, playgrounds, and community centres.